yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 Jetpack DataStore, currently in alpha, is Android team's latest remedy for drawbacks of SharedPreferences.
 Google currently [advocates](https://android-developers.googleblog.com/2020/09/prefer-storing-data-with-jetpack.html) that Android developers prefer storing simple data with DataStore in place of SharedPreferences.

 [[tip | ☕]]
-| DataStore provides an artifact without Android dependency, making it a viable simple file-based persistence mechanism for the JVM.
+| DataStore provides an artifact without Android dependency, making it a viable simple file-based persistence solution for the JVM.
 This post also has little to do with Android.

 DataStore and SharedPreferences work similarly in that they both keep an in-memory cache of the key-value pairs and write out all the data on commit.
 DataStore mainly improves upon the API design.
 In particular, it leverages Kotlin's suspend functions to highlight the potentially long-running nature of IO operations.
 Developers can safely call these functions on the main thread and forget about ANRs that haunt SharedPreferences.
 DataStore also uses Protocol Buffers, a more efficient binary encoding format than SharedPreferences' XML.